Some features of this site are not compatible with your browser. Install Opera Mini to better experience this site.

 Just as Shanghai has expanded rapidly in recent decades, so have towns and cities in the broader Yangtze River Delta.
 A 2015 World Bank report noted that 7,734 square kilometers in the Yangtze River Delta Economic Zone—which includes Shanghai, Suzhou, Wuxi, and several other cities—became urban between 2000 and 2010.
 That is an area equivalent to 88 Manhattans.
 During that period, population in that zone increased by 21 million people.

-The rapid pace of development has changed Shanghai’s natural ecosystems.
-Wetlands in the region declined at a rate of 1.2 percent per year between 2000 and 2010.
-Sea level rise, erosion, dredging, and the construction of water storage infrastructure all contributed to wetland loss.
-The creation of new coastal land—by piling sediment onto tidal flats in a process called land reclamation—also played a key role.
+The rapid pace of development has changed Shanghai’s natural ecosystems, particularly its wetlands.
+Research shows that sea level rise, erosion, dredging, and the construction of water storage infrastructure have all contributed to wetland loss.
+The creation of new coastal land—by piling sediment onto tidal flats in a process called land reclamation—also had a major impact on wetlands, destroying them in some areas and creating them in others.
 In the mosaics, note the new land that emerges along the eastern side of the islands and along the nose-shaped peninsula.

-Despite the dizzying pace of urbanization, there are signs that Shanghai‘s growth may be tapering off.
-Population growth rates around the Yangtze River Delta have dropped by roughly half since 2010.
-Meanwhile, as part of their most recent five-year plan, officials announced that they will cap the city’s population at 25 million in the hopes of easing the pressure on the environment, the infrastructure, and city services.
+Despite the dizzying pace of urbanization, there are signs that Shanghai’s growth is tapering off.
+In recent years, officials have said that they will cap the city’s population at 25 million in the hopes of easing the pressure on the environment, the infrastructure, and city services.

 Editor’s Note: In the series of images at the top of the page, there are slight differences in the color of the vegetation, the river, and the city.
-Since the images were taken over three decades by three different sensors, achieving a perfect color match is not always possible.
-Variations in weather and the seasons mean that the color of vegetation, the amount of suspended sediment in waterways, and the amount of haze in the atmosphere was slightly different from one image to the next.
+Since the images were taken over three decades by three different sensors, achieving a perfect color match is not possible.